-Academically, the student will receive a zero on the assignment and will be referred to the Assistant Principal for Academics.
-The student's counselor and the Dean of Students will be notified.
-Depending on the nature of the offense and the student's current standing, additional consequences may be considered, such as but not limited to the student being placed on disciplinary warning or probation.
+The student's counselor and the Dean of Students will be notified of all academic integrity incidents.
+Depending on the nature of the offense and the student's current standing, additional consequences may be considered, such as, but not limited to the student being placed on disciplinary warning or probation.
 In addition, engaging in academic dishonesty may adversely affect a student's college options as colleges frequently include questions about an applicant's academic integrity.